MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-If your <abbr  title="Highlighted Content Web Part">HCWP</abbr> is displaying content from a _specific document or pages library_, you can use CAML.
+If your HCWP is displaying content from a _specific document or pages library_, you can use CAML.
 If you've ever seen an XML file or RSS feed, CAML looks a lot like that.

-An example CAML statement to filter data in a <abbr  title="Highlighted Content Web Part">HCWP</abbr> might look like:
+An example CAML statement to filter data in a HCWP might look like: